Common Causes of Poor Plasma Cuts and How to Fix Them

 How Does Torch Alignment Affect Plasma Cutting Quality?

-Torch alignment directly affects plasma cutting quality by ensuring ideal torch height and arc stability.
+Torch alignment affects plasma cutting quality by keeping ideal torch height and arc stability.
 Misalignment causes inconsistent cuts and dross.
-Align the torch precisely to maintain freedom in your work and achieve cleaner, more accurate results.
+Align the torch precisely for cleaner, more accurate results.

 What Role Does Cooling Play in Preventing Material Warp During Cuts?